Patient education: Oral allergy syndrome (Beyond the Basics)

 HOW IS ORAL ALLERGY SYNDROME DIAGNOSED?

-Your healthcare provider might be able to diagnose oral allergy syndrome (OAS) simply by asking you some questions.
+Your health care provider might be able to diagnose OAS simply by asking you some questions.

 HOW IS ORAL ALLERGY SYNDROME TREATED?

 In most cases, simply avoiding the foods that cause symptoms, in their raw forms, is sufficient treatment.
 This might involve avoiding dried or dehydrated forms of the foods, since dried foods are not usually cooked and can still cause symptoms.
 Sometimes, peeling a fruit (because much of the allergen is in the skin) or microwaving it for at least 10 seconds will destroy enough of the allergen that the fruit does not cause symptoms anymore, but this does not work for everyone or for all foods.
-As mentioned before, both raw and roasted nuts can cause oral allergy syndrome (OAS) and reactions to nuts should be treated with caution and discussed with a healthcare provider.
+As mentioned before, both raw and roasted nuts can cause OAS, and reactions to nuts should be treated with caution and discussed with a health care provider.
 There is no reason to avoid cooked, canned, or processed forms of the foods that do not cause symptoms.

 Usually, OAS symptoms affecting the mouth and throat are mild, resolve quickly, and do not need treatment.
 However, more severe symptoms may occur rarely.
 If you have ever experienced allergic symptoms other than mild mouth or throat symptoms, such as chest tightness, difficulty breathing, nausea, severe throat discomfort (swelling, difficulty swallowing, drooling, hoarse voice), vomiting, diarrhea, or loss of consciousness, then you may need to carry an epinephrine autoinjector (Epi-Pen or similar device) for injecting epinephrine.
 Epinephrine is the best treatment for a severe allergic reaction .
 Epinephrine autoinjectors are discussed in more detail elsewhere.
 (See "Patient education: Use of an epinephrine autoinjector (Beyond the Basics)" and "Patient education: Epinephrine autoinjectors (The Basics)".)